djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 SFT and PO can hit ceilings because fundamentally, they optimize to produce outputs that look like the dataset and PO is often off-policy and weak at multi-step credit assignment.
 RL (reinforcement learning) helps by providing a **reward signal** through interaction with an environment. **Verifiers** can automatically check correctness and provide those reward signals, and **objectives** can be optimized for beyond preference labels.

-In RLHF (**RL from human feedback**), human comparisons are provided, and a *reward model* is traiend to predict the human preference singal.
+In RLHF (**RL from human feedback**), human comparisons are provided, and a *reward model* is trained to predict the human preference signal.
 Then, the policy is fine-tuned with RL to maximize the learned reward.
 This way, RLHF does **on-policy optimization** since it does rollouts using the current policy used in training and updates based on the reward given by the reward model.
-This also allows RLHF to disocver behaviors not present in the preference dataset.
+This also allows RLHF to discover behaviors not present in the preference dataset.

 In RLVR (**RL with verifiable rewards**), popularised by DeepSeek-R1, *verifiers* check whether a model's output matches criteria (e.g. whether it produced the correct math answer or passed all code unit tests).
 Then, the policy is fine-tuned to produce more verifiably-correct outputs.